yagarea/minecraft-matfyz/docs/setup.md

 - `<port>` - port on which mffcraft will run
 - `<whitelistFile>` - path to `whitelist.json` in your directory with server files

+This is all you need to do to make it work.